DerrangedGadgeteer/Parabellum-Inc/LivingRules.md

 > Some Objectives may have other requirements, like destroying them, or recovering them.
 See the Battle's Breifing for details.

 ### Purchasing Units and Supplies
+If a player has the necessary funds, they may purchase Supply Tokens and new Units from the Catalog.
+New Units are placed in an area beside the Battlefield called the Reserve, and may be Deployed onto the Battlefield during the player's next turn.
+Supply Tokens are kept on hand by the player, and can be played immediately, either to build out the player's supply lines, or to resupply their units.
+> See the Deployment and Supply sections for details.

+### Deploying Units
+Units a player has in Reserve can be moved onto the Battlefield the turn after they were placed into Reserve.
+Units Deployed this way can be placed onto the player's Deployment Area marked on the Battlefield.
+Transport Aircraft Units allow a player to place Deployed Troops freely onto the map (at risk of provoking anti-aircraft retaliation.)
+Orbital Insertion Units come with a significant additional cost, but can be Deployed to any point on the map.

+### Extraction
+Any time a player has a Unit on their Deployment Area, they may pay a fee to Extract that Unit.
+By Extracting that Unit, they move the Unit from the Battlefield to their Reserve.
+At the end of a Battle as well, a player may chose to pay the Extraction Cost of any Units on the Battlefield that aren't occupying an Objective.
+Units Extracted this way, as well as all other Units and Supplies in Reserve, can be carried over to the next Battle.
+Whereas Units and supplies left on the Battlefield are Lost.

+### Supplies and Supply Lines
+Units require supplies to Move, Attack, and Counterattack.
+Supplies are represented by Supply Tokens, which the player purchases and keeps in Reserve until Played.
+Each Supply Token can be used in one of two ways:
+- To Resupply a Unit that has its supplies depleted
+- To Build Out a player's Supply Lines
+Each Unit has a Supply Capacity, denoted on the Unit's Tracking Card by a grid of squares.
+Each time the Unit Moves, Attacks, or Counterattacks, the player must remove the appropriate number of Supply Tokens from the Card.
+If the Unit is adjacent to it's player's Supply Lines, that player may move supplies from their Reserves to the Unit's Card to replenish the spent supplies.
+The Player's Supply Lines are denoted by Supply Tokens instead being placed onto the board.
+The Player may place supply tokens adjacent to their Deployment Area, or adjacent to any other supply token they've placed onto the board already.
+However, newly placed Supply Tokens must form a chain (The Supply Line) all the way back to the player's Deployment Area.
+(I.e. Supply Tokens that are cut off from the Deployment area cannot have new supply tokens placed next to them except to reconnect them to the Deployment Area.)